blitz0p3rations/blitz0p3rations.github.io/_posts/2020-05-25-Vault7-CIA-Hive-Infrastructure.md

 # Structure and Architecture
 The CIA Hive Infrastructure is built upon a distributed architecture to ensure redundancy, security, and scalability.
 It consists of geographically dispersed data centers located in undisclosed locations, often housed in unassuming facilities to maintain a low profile.
 This distributed structure reduces the risk of a single point of failure and enhances resilience against potential cyberattacks.

-The infrastructure's backbone is composed of high-speed fiber-optic connections, allowing seamless data transmission between nodes.
+The infrastructure's backbone is composed of high-speed fibre-optic connections, allowing seamless data transmission between nodes.
 The data centers themselves are fortified with multiple layers of physical and digital security measures, making them impervious to unauthorized access.

 ![](https://raw.githubusercontent.com/blitz0p3rations/blitz0p3rations.github.io/master/uploads/hive.png)